DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

     title: undergraduate degree courses
     text: |-
       <p>
-      If you're a non-UK citizen who wants to study in England, you can visit the <a href="https://www.ukcisa.org.uk/">UK Council for International Student Affairs</a> for information about studying at an English University.
+      If you're a non-UK citizen who wants to study in England, you can visit the <a href="https://www.ukcisa.org.uk/">UK Council for International Student Affairs</a> for information about studying at an English university.
       </p>
   teacher-degree-apprenticeships:
     title: teacher degree apprenticeships